Hattie Carwell: Boards

-Carwell is a board member and served as President of the Northern California Council of Black Professional Engineers.
-She is a treasurer for the National Council of Black Engineers and Scientist, co-founder and chair of the Development Fund for Black Students in Science and Technology, and Co-founder and Executive Director of the Museum of African American Technology (MAAT) Science Village in Oakland, California.
+Carwell is one of the original founders to the Development Fund for Black Students in Science and Technology (DFBSST), founded in 1984, which has provided over $650,000 in scholarships to 225 students pursuing STEM education.
+Carwell still serves the non-profit organization on the board of directors as the chairperson.

+From 2015 to 2019, Carwell served as the treasurer for the Northern California Council of Black Professional Engineers (NCCBPE), an organization that she was formerly the president of.
+She is also the executive director and co-founder of the Museum of African American Technology (MAAT) Science Village, a program of the NCCBPE which was founded in 2000 to promote science education, particularly among youth, and to collect archival material on the achievements of African American scientists and engineers.
+Carwell travelled to Antarctica in the winter of 2021 to provide a virtual experience that MAAT patrons could follow along with to learn more about climate change and the uniqueness of Antarctic political agreements.

 Carwell also serves as the Coordinator of the Coalition of Hispanic, African and Native Americans for the Next Generation of Engineers and Scientists (CHANGES).
+This organization serves to promote the inclusion and participation of Hispanic, African American, and American Indian people in STEM and architecture.

 Recognition

 Carwell has been recognized for her work with the Department of Energy, where she has received numerous awards.
 She has also received awards for her work in community leadership.
 She has received an award from her alma mater Bennett College where she is a distinguished alumnae.
 Carwell is also noted in Who's Who in America.
 In 1991, Carwell was inducted into the National Black College Alumni Hall of Fame.
 Carwell is featured in the book Sisters in Science: Conversations with Black Women Scientists on Race, Gender, and Their Passion for Science by Diann Jordan.
 On February 18, 2020, Carwell was featured on a podcast episode on a University of Manitoba radio channel.
 She was recognized at the STEM Future Foundation's WE ALL WIN WITH STEM!
 Fundraiser and Awards Ceremony in 2018 with an Urban Superhero Award and Congressional Accommodation from Barbara Lee.
+She is also listed as a fellow of the National Society of Black Physicists.